prehans/DevOps-Training/Readme.md

 - **Hybrid VCS**: Combines features of both centralized and distributed systems.

 Each type of version control system offers different advantages and is suited to different use cases depending on factors such as team size, project complexity, and workflow preferences.

+### **Understanding Environment Branches in GitLab**

+**1. **Default Branch:\*\*

+When you create a new GitLab project, it automatically includes a default branch (often named `master` or `main`).
+This default branch is where the stable, production-ready code usually resides.

+**2. **Environment Branches:\*\*

+As projects evolve, teams create additional branches to manage different environments and stages of development.
+Common types of environment branches include:

+- **`production` Branch:** Represents the code that is live in the production environment.
+It is the stable branch that end-users interact with.
+- **`staging` or `pre-production` Branch:** Represents code that is almost ready for production but needs to be tested in an environment that mimics production as closely as possible.
+This environment is used for final testing and validation.

+- **`development` Branch:** Often used for ongoing development and integrating features before they are ready for staging or production.

+- **`feature` Branches:** Created for developing specific features or fixes.
+These branches are eventually merged into the `staging` or `production` branches.

+**3. **Workflow with Environment Branches:\*\*

+In a typical GitLab workflow involving environment branches:

+- **Development:** Developers work on features or fixes in feature branches.
+These branches are created from the `development` or `staging` branch and contain specific changes.

+- **Testing:** Once features are complete, they are merged into the `staging` branch.
+This branch is deployed to a staging environment where the changes are tested in conditions similar to production.

+- **Release:** After successful testing, the `staging` branch is merged into the `production` branch.
+This ensures that the changes are deployed to the live environment.

+- **Cherry-Picking:** If a hotfix (urgent fix) is needed, you can create a feature branch for the fix.
+This branch is merged into the `master` (or `production`) branch using a merge request.
+If the hotfix needs to be applied to other branches (like `staging`), you can create additional merge requests from the feature branch to those downstream branches.
+This ensures that the fix is propagated through all necessary environments.

+**4. **Commit Flow:\*\*

+In this workflow, commits flow downstream:

+- Changes are first integrated into `feature` branches.
+- Once validated, they move into the `staging` branch for more thorough testing.
+- Finally, changes are merged into the `production` branch.

+This ensures that each stage of development is tested progressively, and potential issues are caught early before reaching the production environment.

+**5. **Cherry-Picking and Merge Requests:\*\*

+If a hotfix is applied, it’s developed on a feature branch and merged into the `master` or `production` branch.
+If additional testing is required or if the fix needs to be applied to `staging`, you can create merge requests from the feature branch to these downstream branches.

+**6. **Branch Deletion:\*\*

+After a feature branch is merged, it’s typically deleted to keep the repository clean.
+However, if the branch is used for important hotfixes or ongoing work, it might be kept until the associated changes are fully integrated and tested across all relevant branches.

+### **Summary**

+- **Default Branch**: Stable branch (e.g., `master` or `main`).
+- **Environment Branches**: Represent different stages like `production`, `staging`, and `development`.
+- **Workflow**: Commits flow from feature branches → staging → production.
+- **Cherry-Picking**: For urgent fixes, create feature branches and merge into necessary branches, ensuring changes propagate correctly.
+- **Branch Management**: Delete branches after merging to keep the repository organized, but retain important branches as needed.

+This structured approach helps manage and deploy code efficiently, ensuring stability and quality through multiple stages of development and testing.